Homesynck/homesynck-server/README.md

 - [Make your hown client SDK guide](docs/channels_docs.md)

 ## What is Homesynck server?
-It's a real-time order-sensitive data synchronisation tool.
+It's a real-time order-sensitive data synchronization tool.

 Its main goals are scalability, reliability and security so that it fits most use cases.

 It is free and open-source under MIT license.
 It can be self-hosted easily.

-## What is real-time order-sensitive data synchronisation?
+## What is real-time order-sensitive data synchronization?
-Basically, when you're sending data from multiple places at the same time but you want to achieve synchronisation.
+Basically, when you're sending data from multiple places at the same time but you want to achieve synchronization.
 Which requires you to have data received and processed in the same order by everyone.

 The challenge is that order is not garanteed when things are done remotely and concurrently, Homesynck server tries to enforce its own order so that Homesynck clients can agree on it.

 Ordering problems can be critical when writing software.
 Here are some concrete examples:

-- Remote file synchronisation
+- Remote file synchronization
 - Collaborative apps (e.g. Google Docs clones)
 - Order-sensitive message exchanging (e.g. messaging apps)
 - Turn-based video games